Lalucilyn/BirthdayForm/README.md

-This project was made as a test from Intive - FDV
+This project was made as a test for Intive - FDV

 A couple of notes about some choices I made during this project: